mautrix/docs/bridges/general/docker-setup.md

    Synapse with `--network=synapsenet` (when both are running in Docker), or expose the correct port with `-p $bridgeport:$bridgeport` (when the homeserver is outside Docker).
+7. After the bridge is running, refer to the bridge-specific Authentication page to start using it.

 [Registering appservices]: ./registering-appservices.md